bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-The first thing I&apos;'m going to do is I&apos;'m going to go up to the very top right corner, and you&apos;'ll see a plus.
-When you click on the plus, there&apos;'s something that says, &apos;"New Repository,&apos;" and this is a point where it&apos;'s going to stop and ask you to verify your email address.
+The first thing I&apos;m going to do is I&apos;m going to go up to the very top right corner, and you&apos;ll see a plus.
+When you click on the plus, there&apos;s something that says, &apos;"New Repository,&apos;" and this is a point where it&apos;s going to stop and ask you to verify your email address.
 Once you verify your email, it should bring you back to this page.
-So, I&apos;'m going to try clicking on the plus again and saying New Repository.
+So, I&apos;m going to try clicking on the plus again and saying New Repository.
 All right.
-This is where it&apos;'s very important.
+This is where it&apos;s very important.
 This repository name has to be the same as your account name.
-In my case, it&apos;'s &apos;"**webdesigner4everyone.github.io**.&apos;" In my description, I can put something like &apos;"the website for web design for everyone.&apos;"
+In my case, it&apos;s &apos;"**webdesigner4everyone.github.io**.&apos;" In my description, I can put something like &apos;"the website for web design for everyone.&apos;"